Neil-MacKenzie/alhambra/tasklist.md

 * Add both a test suite for testing changes, and checks throughout to test consistency and quality of sets during design.
+* Add support for controlling adapter tiles and tile presence in xgrow.
+* Possibly add support for running xgrow directly from the file, through some script?
+Or update xgrow_wrap to do this.
+* Figure out how to do something about the xgrow import file problem.
+* Allow leaving out use_adapters, in which case adapters are just used in order listed.
+* Figure out what to do about the file format.
+Create functions for dealing with it, and possibly for combining/updating easily.
+* Add a way to handle labels.